Nancy Wiley, LICSW Trauma Specialist

 How does this fit with a barn, animals, and kite flying......

 Research clearly shows animal assisted therapy works with victims of trauma.
 I want to create a space where the horse is the therapist and I am the guide to help the client capture trust, empathy, and reciprocity while working ground exercises with the horses, as the client is able.
 I will also see the client for individual trauma sessions and groups.
 We will utilize competition kites as a way to allow trauma victims to release control and just allow the wind to guide to process.
-We will also work with low level adventure courses, as the client is able.

 I accept all insurances except Tufts Public Health.
 If you do not have insurance, I have case-managers to help you with all basic needs - food, clothing, shelter, and insurance.